Dresae/PrcW07-NavBar_B/readme.md

 ##  HTML File

 We defined a navigation bar with a search box that can be toggled on and off using the provided icons.
 The search box we included contains an input field and a search icon.
-Lastly we linked our base code to the script file, which is resonsible for handling the search functionality, such as toggling the search box and processing search queries.
+Lastly we linked our base code to the script file, which is responsible for handling the search functionality, such as toggling the search box and processing search queries.
 ***

 ## css file